 📧Mistake #4: Not Reading/Using the Resources Schools and Handshake Provide

 We are here to help you succeed!
 We want you to make meaningful connections with our students and are available to help you achieve that.
 Make sure that emails from Handshake are not blocked/going to your spam folder because we send a lot of helpful resources and reminders prior to the event through Handshake’s email functionality.
-From quick how-tos to bulkier content, we are available to help, but also here to empower you and your organization.
+From quick how-to resources to bulkier content, we are available to help, but also here to empower you and your organization.

 We understand that tools keep changing and workloads are by no means lessening in this virtual space.
 The Tufts Career Center Employer Relations team is always here to help you take that next step and help you engage with our amazing students!